IMA-WorldHealth/bhima-plugin-mail/README.md

 ### Developing new reports

 All emails are defined in the `reports/`.
-To add a new report, ensure that the report name is the same as in the configuration file and simply drop the rport folder into `reports/`.
+To add a new report, ensure that the report name is the same as in the configuration file and simply drop the report folder into `reports/`.

 ### LICENSE